 - Speed while changing lanes

 Drivers should also turn off their signal after completing the merge or lane change.
-If there is inclement weather that limits drivers’ ability to see on the road, drivers should take this into account too.
+If inclement weather limits drivers’ ability to see on the road, drivers should take this into account.
 For example, heavy rain or fog can make it difficult to see other vehicles and their turn signals.
 In these situations, drivers changing lanes would need to provide extra time and distance before merging.

 The Danger of Not Changing Lanes Correctly